devoodian/sql-eda-project/README.md

 🔍 Want to see the SQL Data Warehouse project this EDA is based on?
 Check it out here: [sql-dwh-project](https://github.com/devoodian/sql-dwh-project)

-To see the next step with advanced analytics and business reports, check out the SQL Data Analytics project: [sql-data-analytics-project](https://github.com/devoodian/sql-data-analytics-project)
+➔ Next step with advanced analytics and business reports: [sql-data-analytics-project](https://github.com/devoodian/sql-data-analytics-project)

 ## 1. Database Exploration